quii/learn-go-with-tests/json.md

 ## Embedding

-We changed second property of `PlayerServer`, removing the named property `router *http.ServeMux*` and replaced it with `http.Handler`; this is called _embedding_.
+We changed the second property of `PlayerServer`, removing the named property `router http.ServeMux` and replaced it with `http.Handler`; this is called _embedding_.

 > Go does not provide the typical, type-driven notion of subclassing, but it does have the ability to “borrow” pieces of an implementation by embedding types within a struct or interface.

 [Effective Go - Embedding](https://golang.org/doc/effective_go.html#embedding)

-What this means is that our `PlayerServer` now has all the methods that `http.Handler` has, which is just `ServeHTTP`
+What this means is that our `PlayerServer` now has all the methods that `http.Handler` has, which is just `ServeHTTP`.

 To "fill in" the `http.Handler` we assign it to the `router` we create in `NewPlayerServer`.
-We can do this because `http.ServeMux` has the method `ServeHTTP`
+We can do this because `http.ServeMux` has the method `ServeHTTP`.

-This lets us remove our own `ServeHTTP` method, as we are already exposing one via the embedded type
+This lets us remove our own `ServeHTTP` method, as we are already exposing one via the embedded type.

 Embedding is a very interesting language feature.
 You can use it with interfaces to compose new interfaces.